Homemade Tuna Poke Bowl Recipe with Sesame Ginger Garlic Sauce

 This tuna poke bowl recipe is so fresh, flavorful, and SO easy.
 Really, besides your rice, there’s NO cooking required.
 Just prep and assemble your ingredients into one gorgeous bowl!
 A tasty pescatarian lunch or dinner option that’s best enjoyed cold.

 With a zesty sesame ginger garlic sauce and loads of fresh veggies, this tuna poke bowl is full of crunchiness, creaminess, and flavor!
 Plus, TONS of wholesome protein from the ahi tuna.
-But, you can also use any sushi-grade fish you prefer in this homemade poke bowl.
+But, you can also use any sushi-grade fish you prefer!

-Opt for Sushi-Grade Fish in your Homemade Poke Bowl
+Opt for Sushi-Grade Fish in your Homemade Tuna Poke

-If you’re unfamiliar with the increasing poke bowl trend, ‘poke’ refers to a native Hawaiian dish consisting of fresh, raw fish.
+If you’re unfamiliar with this increasing trend, ‘poke’ refers to a native Hawaiian dish consisting of fresh, raw fish.
 Typically, it’s dressed in a flavorful sauce and served with plenty of veggies as an appetizer or entree.
 And, it’s pretty simple to whip up a homemade poke bowl!

 Granted, many poke restaurants appearing in the U.S. aren’t exactly ‘authentic.’
 And, this tuna poke bowl recipe definitely isn’t following traditional Hawaiian style!
 Honestly, this was inspired by a poke restaurant that I enjoy, and it’s a fresh, healthy meal I wanted to be able to make at home.